V-1 flying bomb: Design and development

 The V-1 was named by Das Reich journalist Hans Schwarz Van Berkl in June 1944 with Hitler's approval.

 Description

 The V-1 was designed under the codename Kirschkern (cherry stone) by Lusser and Gosslau, with a fuselage constructed mainly of welded sheet steel and wings built of plywood.
 The simple, Argus-built pulsejet engine pulsed 50 times per second, and the characteristic buzzing sound gave rise to the colloquial names "buzz bomb" or "doodlebug" (a common name for a wide variety of flying insects).
-It was known briefly in Germany (on Hitler's orders) as Maikäfer (May bug) and Krähe (crow).
+It was known briefly in Germany (on Hitler's orders) as Maikäfer (May bug literally "May" + "chafer") and Krähe (crow).

 Power plant

 The Argus pulsejet's major components included the nacelle, fuel jets, flap valve grid, mixing chamber venturi, tail pipe, and spark plug.
 Compressed air rather than a fuel pump forced gasoline from the 640 litre fuel tank through the fuel jets which consisted of three banks of three atomizers.
 These nine atomizing nozzles were in front of the air inlet valve system where it mixed with air before entering the chamber.
 A throttle valve, connected to altitude and ram pressure instruments, controlled fuel flow.
 Schmidt's spring-controlled flap valve system provided an efficient straight path for incoming air.
 The flaps momentarily closed after each explosion, the resultant gas compressed in the venturi chamber, and its tapered portion accelerated the exhaust gases creating thrust.
 The operation proceeded at a rate of 42 cycles per second.